 Has there been a substantial reduction to, or total loss of, the supply of gas to a part of the transmission system? (r45(1)(a)) No. The entire system would be affected.
-Is there a complete or partial isolation of that part of the transmission system from any significant source of gas supply? (r45(1)(b)?
-No, the transmission system will continue to receive gas into the pipelines.
+Is there a complete or partial isolation of that part of the transmission system from No, the transmission system will continue to receive gas into the pipelines.